camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/100-modeler/custom-task.html.md

 Note that you can also specify the image, the task name displayed in the palette as well as a description for the create feature.

-Reopening Eclipse you the palette entry should now display the name of your custom task.
+After restarting Eclipse, the palette entry should now display the name of your custom task.

 ![Custom Service Task in Palette][21]

 ## Building a Customized Modeler Distribution

 As a final step we need to build a customized Eclipse that contains the camunda Modeler and our custom task plug-in.
 One of the various ways to do this is via a product configuration that allows you to generate Eclipse applications as well as update sites.

-To start, create a new product configuration named `customModeler.product` via `New > Other... > Plugin Configuration` and specify that you would like to create a configuration using basic settings.
+To start, create a new product configuration named `customModeler.product` via `New > Other... > Plug-in Configuration` and specify that you would like to create a configuration using basic settings.

 Configure the resulting view similar to the following screenshot

 ![Basic custom task product configuration][22]

-Now add the camunda modeler as well as the custom task plug-in to the list of dependencies (_Dependencies_ tab).
+Now add the camunda Modeler as well as the custom task plug-in to the list of dependencies (_Dependencies_ tab).

 ![Required dependencies configuration][23]

 Finally resolve the required dependencies via _Add Required Plug-ins_.

-You may now start, verify and export the product configuration using the handles in the top right.
+You may now start, verify and export the product configuration using the handles at the top right.

 ## Summary

 In this how-to we created a simple custom task extension for the camunda Modeler.
-This involved creating a plugin project and writing a custom task extension for the camunda Modeler.
+This involved creating a plug-in project and writing a custom task extension for the camunda Modeler.
 Through the extension we were able to add a property panel tab as well as a palette entry for the custom task.
-Finally we saw how an Eclipse distribution can be build that ships the camunda Modeler including the custom task extension.
+Finally, we saw how an Eclipse distribution can be built that ships the camunda Modeler, including the custom task extension.

 ### Advanced topics

-There exist a number of further topics we did not yet touch.
-These include
+There are a number of further topics we did not touch yet.
+These include:

-- color custom tasks on the diagram
+- Color custom tasks on the diagram
-- change the icon
+- Change the icon
-- provide additional actions via the context pad
+- Provide additional actions via the context pad

-[Check out][24] the advanced custom task example project that show cases these features.
+[Check out][24] the advanced custom task example project that showcases these features.

   [1]: https://raw.github.com/camunda/camunda-modeler/master/documentation/custom-task/images/overview.png
   [2]: https://github.com/camunda/camunda-bpm-examples/tree/master/modeler/custom-task-simple